 Oregon Composting Regulations

-The factsheet also notes that changes to Oregon’s rules expand the variety of feedstocks deemed acceptable for agricultural composters to use, but require agricultural composters be held to the same performance standards as all other types of operations.
+Changes to Oregon’s rules expand the variety of feedstocks deemed acceptable for agricultural composters to use, but require agricultural composters be held to the same performance standards as all other types of operations.
 The changes also “give operators the responsibility and flexibility to design, construct, and manage their operations – subject to DEQ approval – to meet the performance standards.”

 In order to collect stakeholder input prior to the rules revision, the DEQ consulted members of the commercial refuse and recycling industry, the Composting Council of Oregon, agricultural composters, and regional governments.
 The DEQ also met with the Oregon Department of Agriculture and the Oregon State University Extension Service.
 In addition, the DEQ convened a workshop for agricultural composters.